show_page.php1 : mm01.jpg

 HISTOPATHOLOGIC Description: Bone, radius (per contributor): Elevating the periosteum, extending from the periosteum into the underlying more normal cancellous bone, are multiple 1 to 5 mm diameter nodules composed of an outer rim of hyaline cartilage undergoing variably organized endochondral ossification with thin zones of chondrocyte proliferation, hypertrophy, and calcification with formation of primary and secondary spongiosa progressing into bony trabeculae that blend into the more normal underlying cancellous bone.
 The underlying cancellous bone trabeculae contain variably sized islands of cartilage (retained cartilage cores) and are moderately thickened.
 The marrow cavities contain sparse or absent hematopoietic cells.

-SYNONYMS: Osteochondroma (if single), osteochondromatosis (if multiple), hereditary multiple exostoses, osteocartilaginous exostoses, diaphyseal aclasis, metaphyseal aclasis, dyschondroplasia, hereditary deforming chondrodysplasia
+SYNONYMS: Single: Osteochondroma; Multiple: Hereditary multiple exostoses, osteocartilaginous exostoses; also known as diaphyseal aclasis, metaphyseal aclasis, dyschondroplasia, hereditary deforming chondrodysplasia

 COMPARATIVE PATHOLOGY: